‘Sometimes the best moments in life are the ones you didn’t plan at all’

 Apparently I signed some disclosure paperwork, or so my husband tells me and we were told exactly what would happen in theatre, at which point I nodded assuring the doctors I had understood everything that was said to me ( I didn’t ) and then I was rushed straight in.
 The one hazy image that sticks in my mind all these years later is the ceiling lights in the corridor as I was wheeled down the hall.

 I was given an epidural in my spine, managing to get a little meditation in while they inserted the needle.
 My husband entered next, dressed in his finest scrubs.
 Being a massive Greys Anatomy fan; Dr Derek Shepherd (may he rest in peace) had some serious competition and all I needed was Dr Mark Sloan to enter and we would have had ourselves a serious party.
-The gas and air had obviously kicked in.
+The gas and air had obviously kicked in at this point

 I am vaguely aware of a lot of faces staring down at me and rushing around.
 There was no whale music, no birthing pool and no deep breathing.